jacomyal/sigma.js/plugins/sigma.renderers.customShapes/README.md

 var settings = {

   // a boolean to indicate if you want to switch to a custom label display mode
-  shortLabelsOnHover: true, // true or false
+  shortLabelsOnHover: false, // true (recommended)

   // helps the browser authorize the cross domain policy (see paragraph below)
   imgCrossOrigin: 'anonymous',